mvolkmann/blog/src/smalltalk.md

 ### Implementing an HTTP Server

-Creating a `WebServer` instance and sending it the `listenOn:` message starts a Smalltalk process called "WebServers's listener process".
+To start a web server, create a `WebServer` instance and send it the `listenOn:` message. this starts a Smalltalk process called "WebServers's listener process".
 To kill it, open a "Process Browser", select the process, and press cmd-t (Terminate).

 See the class `MyWebServer` in the `Volkmann` package.
+The `handleDog:` method defines CRUD endpoints.
+TODO: Provide more detail about defining endpoints.

 ## Foreign Function Interface (FFI)

 See <a href="https://itchyeyes.net/articles/cuis-smalltalk.html"
 target="_blank">Using the FFI</a>.

+TODO: Add detail on this.

 ## Annoyances

+- new windows open in random locations, not near where they were requested

 - inconsistent case in method names

   For example, the `CharacterSequence` class defines the methods `subStrings` and `substringsSeparatedBy:`.

-- inconsistent case menu items
+- inconsistent case in menu items

   For examples, see the Preferences and Windows submenus of the World menu.